Patrick Roy: Colorado Avalanche (1996–2003)

-In 2000–01, Roy's Avalanche won the Presidents' Trophy for the best regular-season record.
-In the playoffs, his team advanced to the Finals, where they faced the defending champion New Jersey Devils, who were backstopped by Martin Brodeur, a star netminder who as a youngster had idolized Roy.
-In Game 4, while playing the puck behind his own net, Roy could not make a clearing pass, allowing the Devils to score into an empty net to tie the game.
-Roy had his worst game of the Finals in a 4–1 loss during Game 5, which gave the Devils a 3–2 series lead, but rebounded in Game 6 by stopping 24 shots for his then-record 19th career playoff shutout in a 4–0 victory.
-The Avalanche jumped to a three-goal lead in Game 7 before conceding one consolation goal to win their second Stanley Cup.
+In 2000–01, Roy's Avalanche won the Presidents' Trophy for the best regular season record.
+In the playoffs, his team advanced to the Stanley Cup Final, where they faced the defending champion New Jersey Devils, who were backstopped by Martin Brodeur, a star netminder who had idolized Roy as a child.
+In game four, while playing the puck behind his net, Roy could not make a clearing pass, allowing the Devils to score into an empty net to tie the game.
+Roy had his worst game of the Cup Final in a 4–1 loss during game five, which gave the Devils a 3–2 series lead but rebounded in game six by stopping 24 shots for his then-record 19th career playoff shutout in a 4–0 victory.
+The Avalanche jumped to a three-goal lead in game seven before conceding one consolation goal to win their second Stanley Cup.
 Roy was named playoff MVP for the third time in his career, an NHL record.
 Roy has said that he and his teammates had wanted to win it for Ray Bourque, who finally won his first Cup after 22 seasons in the NHL; Bourque who had previously played 21 seasons with the Boston Bruins had numerous playoff encounters against Roy when he was with the Canadiens.

-Roy's final game was played against the Minnesota Wild on April 22, 2003, in a Game 7 overtime loss in the first round of the 2003 playoffs.
+Roy's final game was played against the Minnesota Wild on April 22, 2003, in a game seven overtime loss in the first round of the 2003 playoffs.

 Patrick Roy announced his retirement on May 28, 2003.

 International play

-Roy was selected as Team Canada's starting goalie for the 1998 Winter Olympics in Nagano, Japan.
-Roy played all six games, but Canada failed to win a medal after a shootout loss to Dominik Hašek and the Czech Republic in the semi-final.
+Roy was selected as Canada's starting goaltender for the 1998 Winter Olympics.
+Roy played all six games, but Canada failed to win a medal after a shootout loss to the Czech Republic in the semifinal.
 Roy and Hašek both had save percentages above .950 entering into the game, and regulation ended in a 1–1 tie.
-After a scoreless overtime, the Czechs beat Canada 1–0 in the tiebreaker shootout.
-After the loss, their first of the tournament, the Canadians could not regain momentum for the bronze medal game, and subsequently lost 3–2 to Finland, denying Roy his only chance at an Olympic medal.
+After a scoreless overtime, the Czechs beat Canada 1–0 in the tiebreaking shootout.
+After the loss, their first of the tournament, the Canadians could not regain momentum for the bronze medal game and subsequently lost 3–2 to Finland, denying Roy his only chance at an Olympic medal.
 Roy had a 4–2 record with one shutout while averaging 1.46 goals against per game and stopping .935 percent of total shots faced.

-Roy declined the opportunity to play for Canada at the 2002 Winter Olympics in Salt Lake City, Utah, before the team's selection took place.
+Roy declined the opportunity to play for Canada at the 2002 Winter Olympics before the team's selection took place.